App action

 Creating the Automation

-To use the App Action trigger, you will need to create an automation with the App Action defined as trigger.
-Head over to the Automation section, create a new automation, and select App Action
+To use the User Action trigger, you will need to create an automation with it defined as the trigger.
+Head over to the Automation section, create a new automation, and select User Action

 as the trigger you want to start your automation with.

-Once you've entered the name and picked App Action
+Once you've entered the name and picked User Action,

 Defining Fields

-You now can define fields that you want to have applied to the automation.
-This enters data into your automation which you can use in future steps.
+You can now define fields by clicking on the automation step.
+This should open a side panel on the right of your screen.
+These fields will be the ones you want to have applied to the automation.
+This will enter data into your automation, which you can use in future steps.

-Right now, 5 different types of fields are supported: Text, Number, DateTime, Boolean and Array.
-Add as many as you will want to have inside your automation.
+Right now, 5 different types of fields are supported: Text, Number, DateTime, Boolean, and Array.
+Add as many as you wish to have inside your automation.

 You can use these fields in the next steps, check the Working with data in automations guide to learn how.